By Scott Griswold

 This curriculum is desperately needed in Asia where our students and other children are at great risk of abuse in their homes and even trafficking into slavery and prostitution.
 More than two years ago, an ASAP donor recognized the great need and pledged funds to help develop a Christian curriculum to keep kids safe in Asia.

 ASAP chose Julie Griswold to organize the curriculum.
 The burden for this work has been on her heart throughout her experience as a missionary in Cambodia and Thailand.
 Julie felt very inadequate for this job and poured her heart into praying and searching through present curriculums, selecting the best from each and wrestling with how to contextualize the curriculum for the Asian culture.

-All this planning came together the week of February 22–25, 2016 as literacy teachers came from all over the country and joined the teachers of the Cambodian and Vietnamese Feed and Read schools for a hands-on training.
+All this planning came together the week of February 22–25, 2016, as literacy teachers came from all over the country and joined the teachers of the Feed & Read schools in Phnom Penh for a hands-on training.